Paternalism and Deliberation: An Experiment on Making Formal Rules: Declarations

 \section{Declarations}

-Financial support was received from the Center for Social and Economic Behavior (C-SEB) at the University of Cologne and the German Research Foundation (DFG) under Germany’s Excellence Strategy, EXC 2126/1–390838866.
-In-kind support was also received from the U.S. National Science Foundation through TESS: Data collected by Time-sharing Experiments for the Social Sciences, NSF Grant 0818839, Jeremy Freese and James Druckman, Principal Investigators.
+Financial support was received from the Center for Social and Economic Behavior (C-SEB) at the University of Cologne and the German Research Foundation (DFG) under Germany’s Excellence Strategy, EXC 2126/1---390838866.
+In-kind support was also received from the U.S. National Science Foundation through TESS; data collected by Time-sharing Experiments for the Social Sciences, NSF Grant 0818839, Jeremy Freese and James Druckman, Principal Investigators.
 The author has no competing interests to declare that are relevant to the content of this article.

-IRB approval was granted by \censor{the WiSo Ethics Review Board at the University of Cologne} and the NORC.
+IRB approval was granted by the WiSo Ethics Review Board at the University of Cologne and the NORC.
+This project has been granted an exemption from ethics approval by the University of Melbourne (Project ID 36393).